carlos-molina/contraval/README.md

 smart contract (see below), for example, the execution of the operation *pay* generates the
 *pay* business event.

-A diamon represents an alternative execution split, *O* stands for obligation and *TO* stands for Time Out.
-In this model (there are other alternatives), the box at the right side of a diamon represents the sucessful execution of the operation, while the *TO* represents the expiration of the deadline to succssfully execute the operation.
+A diamon represents an alternative output produced by the execution of the operation located at its left.
+In accordance with the execution model, the outcome is either sucess or timeout.
+For example, *payto* (where
+*to* stands for timeout)
+presentes the failure of the execution of the operation *pay* to complete before the deadline.

 The dashed lines
 represent abnormal paths to contract completion.
-Thus, the diamon on the right side stipulates that the store has an obligation to execute the operation *ack* by a time out (TO), which corresponds to the
-24 hrs deadline in this example.
+For instance, the dashed line associated to *payto* means that the buyer failed to observe its obligation to pay within 3 days.
+Consequently, the contract ends abnormally.

 ### What can Epromela do with smart contracts?
 Epromela is a language for writing models that